Web Design Process: What Are the 4 Key Stages?

 #1.
 Evaluate the Expectations and Needs

 While many people think that a quality web page is all about a nice structure and professional code, in reality, everything is much more complex.
-Before you start creating a website, you need to analyze its target niche and audience.
+In fact, before you start creating a website, you need to analyze its target niche and audience.
 This will help you understand what kind of page will attract the interest of users, engage, and retain them.
 At this stage, it’s important to realize the initial needs of a customer and collect more details about:

 - Customer’s business

 - Competition on the market

 - Customer’s budget

 This takes some extra effort, but it will definitely be paid back.
 Above all, the initial evaluation will help you to realize how the final resource should look like and what must be done to achieve this.

 #2.
 Define the Scope and Plan

 This stage may turn out to be a harsh one.
 As the project evolves and the client comes up with new requirements and ideas, designers and developers may face some unpredictable challenges.
 Especially, in the case of the limited budget and approaching deadline.